Results & Testing

 - Sometimes an algorithm finds it easier to learn things by heart than develop general patterns.

 - Bad validation results may indicate that you have trained your model on insufficient variety of data.
 Then you should try to collect more data.

 Getting a high training accuracy is a good sign, but not a final indicator of the general performance of the model.
-On the other hand, if your training accuracy is low, then you for sure you don't have a good model.
+On the other hand, if your training accuracy is low, then you don't have a good model.
 Sometimes this happens because of the data being too specific or ambiguous, or the model having an unsuitable structure.

-Important: to perform a quality testing, you must be sure to collect a sufficient number of testing images.
-Small testing data set might not be representative.
+Important: to perform quality testing, you must be sure to collect a sufficient number of testing images.
+A small testing data set might not be representative.
 Let's say if you have a small testing data set with some unusual images (such as a very uncommon side of the object, high occlusion, etc), the testing accuracy will be much lower than expected.